andrewjamesford/demo-designer-doggies-pern/README.md

 # Designer Doggies

-A demonstration of a monorepo full stack web application.
+A demonstration of a monorepo full stack web application built on the PERN (postgres, express, react and node) stack.

 ![Home page of designer dogs](designer-doggies.png)